EmpowrOrg/Ktor-UrlShortener/README.md

 This is meant to be hosted on AWS but you can host this anywhere a fatJar is used.

+## Front-End
+To access the frontend you got to the `baseUri/shorten`.
+It's a very simple front-end built using kotlinx.html.

 ## Nice-To-Haves
 If you would like to contribute, please check out this list of things I would love to still do